Policy Study

 Whilst AM originated in the platform sector, the phenomenon has now spread across traditional sectors of the European labour market.
 The Platform Work Directive has set a precedent for a potential new European legislation on AI at the workplace, says Gerard Rinse Oosterwijk, digital policy analyst at FEPS and co-author of the report.
 “This study underlines the need for social dialogue on introducing and applying algorithmic management systems to mitigate some of the adverse effects on trust, autonomy, and job motivation, but also makes a case for legal guardrails and a potential new European directive to prevent adverse occupational health and safety risks of AM.”

-Country case study: Denmark 🇩🇰
+Country case study – Survey: Denmark 🇩🇰

 Computerchefer: Algoritmeledelse har store konsekvenser for medarbejderne

 This publication focuses on the results of the survey among trade union members in Denmark.
 The study shows that Algorithmic Management (AM) is already quite widespread within warehouse work, customer service, telemarketing, and citizen services.
-A significant proportion of survey participants indicate that computer systems are used to assign shifts and tasks, to monitor their activities, and to evaluate their performance at work.
+A significant proportion of survey participants indicate that computer systems are used to assign shifts and tasks, monitor their activities, and evaluate their performance at work.
 This use of AM has a myriad of negative consequences for employees.
 They experience less autonomy in the performance of their daily tasks with an increased workload and stress level.
 Furthermore, this study shows that AM is associated with a diminished level of trust between employers and employees, a lower level of motivation and satisfaction in the job, as well as an increased fear of being fired for not reaching the expectations measured by the algorithm.
 Fortunately, these negative consequences are not entirely inevitable.
 The negative effects of AM are considerably less wherever there is a higher degree of employee influence in the decision-making and greater transparency in the management’s decisions.
 This study demonstrates that it is crucial for policy-makers, trade unions, and everyone in society to ensure that the use of new technologies in the labour market does not undermine employees’ well-being.

-Country case study: Sweden 🇸🇪
+Country case study – Survey: Sweden 🇸🇪

 Algoritmen som chef konsekvenser av algoritmiskt styrt arbete